 MOVEMENT AND PHYSICAL EDUCATION

-Students in the 4s, 5s, and 6s explore the elements of creative dance and basic game structure.
+Greene Hill’s Physical Education program is designed with the changing developmental needs of children in mind, as well as beliefs in the value of regular physical activity and cooperative work.
+All students have two physical education classes each week, though the nature of the classes changes as students move through school.
+Our youngest students have two weekly Movement classes that explore the elements of creative dance and basic game structure, as well as introduce yoga poses and practice that continue throughout their years at school.
+Children experiment with shape, quality, speed, and energy through dance.
 Gross and fine motor development is encouraged through running, jumping, galloping, skipping, as well as throwing, catching, kicking, and dribbling.
-Spatial awareness, bodily coordination and control, musicality, self-expression, and social cooperation are practiced through a variety of creative movement activities, group challenges, and games.
+Spatial awareness, bodily coordination and control, musicality, self-expression, and social cooperation are practiced through a variety of creative movement activities and group challenges such as relay races, obstacle courses, and collaborative games.
 Students learn to work together in space, navigating their own bodies safely while working with partners and in small groups.

 Trips are an important part of the curriculum at Greene Hill School, and help us fulfill our educational mission by connecting our students with the community and city.
 All of our lower school students go on trips throughout the year, from walking trips in the neighborhood around school to longer outings to various places around the city.
 Field trips both directly support the curriculum (for example: our 8s visiting Ellis Island as part of their study of immigration) and deepen the students’ learning and appreciation of life outside of school (for example, each class’s annual excursions to theatrical performances through our partnership with the New Victory Theatre).
 Our older students have an overnight trip experience each year, beginning in the 8s.